OLIVE KITTREDGE and THE END OF THE JEWS

 In his new novel, Adam Mansbach also explores ambiguity — of cultural boundaries, marginality and continuity–in his new novel, THE END OF THE JEWS.
 He examines the thin line between appreciation and appropriation, as his largely Jewish characters connect with African American culture — jazz and hip-hop — to create a more fluid sense of identity.
 Mansbach was the founding editor of the pioneering ’90s hip hop journal Elementary, and also worked for the legendary jazz drummer Elvin Jones for several years as a roadie.

-One Response to “OLIVE KITTREDGE and THE END OF THE JEWS”
+One thought on “OLIVE KITTREDGE and THE END OF THE JEWS”